The #1 Software Provider in Precious Metals Market

 <script src="https://widgetcdn.nfusionsolutions.com/asset/static/1/common/1/js/currency-interop.min.js"></script>

-2. Now that the script is available to use, you can add a widget to the page by using code similar to the following:
+2. Once the script is available to use, you can add a widget to the page by using code similar to the following:

 <div id='YOUR-WIDGET-ID' style='width:100%;height:100%;'></div>